tdlib/td/example/ios/README.md

 Below are instructions for building TDLib for iOS, watchOS, tvOS, and also macOS.

-If you need only a macOS build, take a look at our build instructions for [macOS](https://github.com/tdlib/td#macos).
+If you need only a macOS build for the current architecture, take a look at our build instructions for [macOS](https://github.com/tdlib/td#macos).

 For example of usage take a look at our [Swift example](https://github.com/tdlib/td/tree/master/example/swift).